 The day before Paris, ISIS attacked in Beirut, killing 40 people.
 Syria is war-torn and innocent lives are being lost daily.
 These events and tragedies, many said, are just as horrific, if not more so, than Paris and I agree.
 However, so is the AIDS epidemic in Africa.
 Or the fact that 16,000 children starve to death every day across the globe.
 What about the fact that 1 in 6 boys will be sexually abused before they become men?
-I could go on for the rest of the day listing off things we should all be horrified about, no particular one any more or less important than the other.
+I could go on for the rest of the day listing off things we should all be horrified about, no particular one is any more or less important than the other.

 To me, both are equally sad.
 Both deserve equal coverage.
 Both are abhorrent, reprehensible acts committed by cowards whose dogmatic beliefs have no room for valuing life.
 Both are awful.

-But one is more vivid to me, because I can put myself there.
-This one invokes more fear and more horror, because I am forced to envision myself at the Commodore Ballroom just a few years back, attending a Trail of Dead show or Mogwai or Sunny Day Real Estate.
+But one is more vivid to me because I can put myself there.
+This one invokes more fear and more horror because I am forced to envision myself at the Commodore Ballroom just a few years back, attending a Trail of Dead show or Mogwai or Sunny Day Real Estate.
 I’m forced to imagine spilling my beer as a gunman shoves the barrel of his weapon in my face.
 I’m forced to picture bodies falling as the amps on stage squeal with feedback.
 These are images that went through my head.
 They were not so easy to dismiss.

-As far as the media attention goes, it just so happens the western media is the loudest these days.
-Western media will of course, spend more time covering issues affecting the West.
+As far as media attention goes, it just so happens the western media is the loudest these days.
+Western media will, of course, spend more time covering issues affecting the West.
 Paris is part of the Western world.
 In fact, it’s a beacon of happiness and love and enchantment.
 It’s full of art and delicious food and wonderful sights and sounds.
 It’s home to a lot of Western culture’s history and a lot of Western culture’s most cherished artifacts.
 It’s the setting in many of Western culture’s most celebrated films and novels.
-Of course the Western media is going to give it more coverage.
+Of course, the Western media is going to give it more coverage.
 Who in their right mind would expect them not to?

 2. Anger was expressed that some used this tragedy to promote secular humanism.